ebenjs/simple_permission_workflow/README.md

 final response = await spw.launchWorkflow(SPWPermission.location);
 ```

-openSettingsOnDismiss (optional):
+openSettingsOnDismiss (option):

 - Type: `bool`
 - Default: `false`

-When set to `true`, if the permission is permanently denied or restricted (either from the initial status check or after a permission request), the library will — after showing the `permanentlyDeniedRationaleWidget` (if provided) and after that dialog is dismissed — call `openAppSettings()` to open the platform app settings so the user can enable the permission manually.
-If no `permanentlyDeniedRationaleWidget` is provided but `openSettingsOnDismiss` is `true`, the plugin will still open the app settings when it detects a permanently denied / restricted status.
+The public parameter provided to `withRationale` is called `openSettingsOnDismiss` (internally the class uses the private field `_openSettingsOnDismiss`).
+When set to `true`, if the final status is `permanentlyDenied` or `restricted` (either from the initial status check or after the request), the library will first display the `permanentlyDeniedRationaleWidget` (if provided).
+After that dialog is dismissed (or immediately if no dialog is provided), the library will call `openAppSettings()` to open the app settings so the user can enable the permission manually.

 Example enabling automatic opening of app settings after dismissing the permanently-denied rationale dialog: